vbollu0122/hello-world/Devops-project-Notes/Notes.md

     Create EC2 instance and install java/tomcat
     In jenkins UI install go to manage plugins deploy to container and manage credentials go to jenkins - global cred - add credentials artifacts should be copied to the tomcat server, artifacts are stored in webapp directory

+*****
+docker ps - running containers docker ps -a - shows all the containers docker images - lists all the images docker run -d --name tomcat-container(containername) -p 8081:8080 tomcat(image name) --8081 is to access externally docker exec -it tomcat-container /bin/bash - to get inside the container